yechansota/Employee_Attrition_Analysis_2023summer/README.md

 _TotalWorkingYears_: 5-10 years' experience is a crucial period for Company A's employee retention.
 _Higher Job Levels_: Emphasis on retention strategies at JobLevels 4 and 5 due to their importance and lower attrition rates.

-Key Factors: Overtime, Monthly Income, and Total Working Years are vital to address attrition in Company A.
+**Key Factors**: Overtime, Monthly Income, and Total Working Years are vital to address attrition in Company A.
 Future Work:

-Model Refinement: Optimize for better predictive accuracy.
+**Model Refinement:** Optimize for better predictive accuracy.
 Incorporate More Data: Factor in surveys, evaluations, and exit feedback.
-Targeted Analysis: Deep-dive into each department for tailored strategies.
+**Targeted Analysis:** Deep-dive into each department for tailored strategies.